Jire/Acelta/README.md

 #### Zero-garbage packet receiving
 Acelta receives packets in a straightforward, no-overhead dispatch system for which it is trivial to both listen and define incoming packets.

-A zero-garbage, lock-free inter-thread messaging queue is used to link Netty's networking threads with the game thread.
+A zero-garbage, lock-free inter-thread messaging queue is used to link Netty's networking threads with the game thread. `PacketConductor` eliminates the necessity for individual pipeline handlers for different game states.

 #### Zero-garbage packet sending
 Acelta uses simplistic extension-function definitions to define outgoing packets.
 This system works in concert with the "one buffer per session" approach to minimize write overhead.

+Because of this approach, no Netty encoder is needed.
+Packet queueing is completely avoided for both incoming and outgoing packets in favor of spare flushing.

 #### Single game thread
 Using a single game thread allows you to use simplistic, overhead-free techniques and libraries for game logic